Cher-themed suite opens at NYC hotel

 (CNN) — A jukebox musical about one of the world's most iconic singers, "The Cher Show" is on Broadway.
 And now Cher is also in a hotel suite.
-The Sofitel hotel in New York City is paying tribute to the singer and the musical with a Cher-themed suite.
+The Sofitel hotel in New York City is paying tribute to the singer and the musical with a Cher and Cher Show-themed suite.

-In addition to the usual upscale amenities, the suite will feature a "Cher Show" poster signed by the cast, a Time magazine cover signed by Cher and her longtime costume designer Bob Mackie, Cher portraits by noted celebrity illustrator Al Hirschfeld and some original costumes from "The Cher Show."
+In addition to the usual upscale amenities, the suite will feature a "Cher Show" poster signed by the cast, a Time magazine cover signed by both Cher and her longtime costume designer Bob Mackie, Cher portraits by noted celebrity illustrator Al Hirschfeld and some original costumes from "The Cher Show."

 The Sofitel, which is in Midtown Manhattan a few blocks north of Bryant Park, is located in the middle of all the Pride action that's going on.